AndresRCA/docx-proofreader/README.md

 - `<docx_path>`: Path to the input `.docx` file.
 - `-o, --output_path` (optional): Directory to save the output file (default: current directory).
 - `-c, --context_level` (optional): Number of surrounding paragraphs to include for context (default: `0`).
+- `-e, --edits` (optional): Include edits as part of the criteria for selecting working paragraphs in the set of instructions (default: `False`).

 ### Example:
 ```sh